intel/dffml/master/_sources/shouldi.md.txt

   - Point this command at any Git URL or directory and it will run appropriate static analysis tools for that language
 - [project](#project-command)
-  - Auto discover projects and depedencies of those projects within a directory
+  - Auto discover projects and dependencies of those projects within a directory

 ### Install Command